 First, I used a warm grey that I had leftover from my son’s room and mixed it with the milky white chalk paint I bought.
 I painted with a natural bristle brush and got in all the grooves and sides of the wood.
 That coat dried for 2 hours before adding the next coat.
 I layered a top coat of the milky white chalkboard paint making sure it was pretty thin.
 While the white paint is tacky, but not dry, I took #2 steel wool and lightly brushed areas to reveal the grey color underneath and highlight the character of the wood until I was satisfied.

-Then I traced the stencil made earlier with my silhouette.
+Then I traced the stencil made earlier with my cutting machine.
 This is a very large stencil that covered the whole board pretty much.

 And lastly, painted the merry and bright letters and reindeer.
 What I love about this project was that there are no mistakes.
 Well, maybe if you dump the paint can over it, that might be a mistake.
 I did not worry about getting the letters perfectly even in color or getting in all the grooves because it looks perfect the way it is.
 Now that you are probably tired of me gushing over this, I have a little something for you as well!

 This file is available to all newsletter subscribers as part of my free printable library!
-I have it in both a PDF file for printing and as a silhouette cameo file!
-Signup below to check out all the freebies and join our creative community!
+Sign up below to check out all the freebies and join our creative community!

 Looking for more Christmas Craft Ideas?
 Check these out: